BitWrk on BlenderDay 2017 Aug 01, 2017

 - While BitWrk doesn't make it particularly easy to do so, a seller might copy the work data you transmit.
 This is a problem inherent to all community-driven rendering services.

 - How can I transfer Bitcoin into and out of BitWrk?

 - In the client user interface, switch to the "Accounts" page.
 For transferring money into BitWrk, you need to request a deposit address first.
 This usually takes a couple of seconds.
 Bitcoins transferred to that address will be credited to your account after one hour on average.
 Withdrawals from BitWrk are planned, but not implemented yet.

 - If withdrawals from BitWrk aren't implemented yet, how can I get my money back?

 - First of all, please make sure not to put any large amounts of money on your BitWrk accounts.
 Keep your deposits small in order to avoid the situation, until withdrawals can be triggered with the Bitcoin client.
-Until then, you could ask the developer, Jonas Eschenburg, jonas (at) bitwrk.net, to send the money of an account to the Bitcoin address of the same name.
+Until then, please ask the developer, Jonas Eschenburg, jonas (at) bitwrk.net, to send you the money on your account.

 - What's that animation on this page?